 Box slink partners are recorded as pencil marks in the same position at the top of two cells of their box.
 Row slinks are posted in a list on the left bottom corner, and column slinks are listed on the right bottom corner.
 The lists are most often a single digit.

 If a candidate is a partner in multiple slinks, it’s box slink position takes precedent.
 If it’s both a row and a column slink partner, then in the cell aligned with both slinks, it is shifted along the bottom to the middle.

 An aligned triple is marked as a candidate in three aligned cells of the box.
 If the intersecting line is a row, the three candidates are centered on the bottom edge of the cell; if a column, the right edge of the cell.

 An aligned triple sweeps its line in adjacent boxes because one of its candidates must be true in the box, and and therefore in its line.

-To illustrate box marking, here is the almost completed box marking of review puzzle II-49 from Sudoku Road to Mastery, by Moito Publishing.
-Bypass gained only the clue E4 and the unresolved 3-fill c5.
+Here is an example from review puzzle II-49, from Sudoku Road to Mastery, by Moito Publishing.
+The bypass gained only the clue E4 and the unresolved 3-fill c5.

 On the last leg down, Wht257 refers to the hidden triple in the W box.
 The box slinks fix candidates of four numbers on 4 cells.
-But three of those numbers are confined to three cells.
-It means that those three cells must hold 2, 5 and 7 in the solution, and 3 cannot be in r4c1, and must go into r4c3.
+Three of those numbers are confined to three cells. it’s a hidden triple.
+Those three cells must hold 2, 5 and 7 in the solution, and 3 cannot be in r4c1, and must go into r4c3.

 Many times, box marking is simply routine preparation for line marking and advanced methods.
-But like this Moito example shows, box marking can rout puzzles in interesting ways.
-There’s a reason why the Sysudoku blog promotes desktop templates for Sysudoku Basic, but not software to display all number scanned candidates.
-Aren’t such adventures as these the purpose of Sudoku?
+But like this Moito example shows, box marking can finish puzzles in interesting ways.